iszczesniak/cpp/variadic/index.md

 We can process function arguments recursively.
-The trick is to define two function parameters: the first is a regular one to be processed by the function, the other is a parameter pack to be expanded to an argument list of a recursive call.
-This way, in every recursive call, the number of parameters of a pack is decremented.
+The trick is to define two function parameters: the first is a regular one to be processed by the current call, the other is a parameter pack to be processed by recursive call.
+A pack is expended to an argument list for the recursive call.
+This way, the recursive-call pack is missing the first parameter of the current-call pack.

 ```cpp
 {% include_relative recursive.cc %}